|Jane E. Disney, Ph.D.|

 M.S., Pennsylvania State University, Genetics, 1984

-My current research involves studying and restoring eelgrass populations in Frenchman Bay using a community-based approach.
-Currently, I am collaborating with Dr. George Kidder (MDIBL) and Dr. Wendy Norden (University of Maine at Machias) to evaluate the success of various methods of restoration.
+My research involves studying and restoring eelgrass populations in Frenchman Bay using a community-based approach.
+I am collaborating with Dr. George Kidder (MDI Biological Laboratory) and Dr. Wendy Norden (University of Maine at Machias) to evaluate the success of various methods of restoration.
 In addition, I am tracking colonization of restored eelgrass beds by marine invertebrates.
 I also study water quality in areas from which we harvest eelgrass for transplantation and in our restoration area.

 This research is made possible through a network of community partnerships including the Town of Bar Harbor, Town of Lamoine, College of the Atlantic, Maine Mussel Harvesters Association, and Acadia Aqua Farms.
 Part of my work includes communication with partners.